syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Three-or-More-Variables.md

 ## Multiple regression

 ####The goal of regression is simple: take a collection of predictor variables and use them to predict scores on a single, quantitative outcome variable.
 Multiple regression is the most flexible approach that is covered in this section.
-All the other parametric procedures that you have covered—t-tests, ANOVA, correlation, and bivariate regression—can all be seen as special cases of multiple regression.
+All the other parametric procedures that you have covered t-tests, ANOVA, correlation, and bivariate regression can all be seen as special cases of multiple regression.

 ####In this section, you can start by looking at the simplest version of multiple regression: simultaneous entry.
 This is when all the predictors are entered as a group and all of them are retained in the equation.